EinfachRobbe/led-screen-sync-with-openhab/README.md

-# RGB-LED screen sync with openHab
+# RGB-LED screen sync with openHAB REST API
-A python script which gets the average color on your screen and sends it to open-hab api.
+A python script which gets the average color on your screen and sends it to openHAB api.